kendoriddy-cybersecurity/technical-grc-fintech-governance-program/03-governance-charter/governance-charter.md

 e.
 Reduce the likelihood and impact of cybersecurity incidents through the implementation of appropriate controls, monitoring, awareness training, and incident response capabilities.

 f.
-Improve visibility, oversight, and governance reporting through defined KPIs, board reporting mechanisms, and governance committees.
+Improve visibility, oversight, and governance reporting through defined KPIs, board reporting mechanisms, and the governance bodies established in Section 3.1 (Board Risk & Security Committee, Audit & Compliance Committee, Technology & Innovation Committee, and IT Steering Committee).

 g.
 Strengthen customer trust, investor confidence, and operational resilience by implementing sustainable governance, risk, and compliance practices aligned with industry standards.